 Damage to brain structures that form the limbic system, such as the hippocampus and thalamus, can lead to amnesia - the limbic system controls our emotions and memories.

-- Subarachnoid hemorrhage - bleeding in the area between the skull and the brain.
+- Subarachnoid hemorrhage, or bleeding in the area between the skull and the brain

-- A brain tumor that lies in a part of the brain important for memory.
+- A brain tumor that affects a part of the brain involved in memory

 Also known as dissociative amnesia, this is caused by an emotional shock, such as:

-The list is endless - in simple terms, any intolerable life situation which causes severe psychological stress and internal conflict.
-In general, amnesia caused by psychological stressors disrupt personal, historical memories rather than interfere with laying down new memories.
+Any intolerable life situation that causes severe psychological stress and internal conflict can lead to some degree of amnesia.
+Psychological stressors are more likely to disrupt personal, historical memories rather than interfere with laying down new memories.

-- Can the patient remember recent events, and/or remote events (events further back in time)?
+- Can the patient remember recent events and events further back in time?

 - When did the memory problems start?

-- Were there any factors that may have caused the memory loss, such as a head injury, surgery, or stroke?
+- Could any factors have caused the memory loss, such as a head injury, surgery, or stroke?

-- Is there a family history of any neurological or psychiatric diseases or conditions?
+- Is there a family history of any neurological or psychiatric conditions?

-- Has the patient taken illegal drugs, such as cocaine or heroin?
+- Have they taken illegal drugs, such as cocaine or heroin?

-- Are the patient's symptoms undermining their ability to look after themselves?
+- Are the symptoms undermining their ability to look after themselves?

-- Does the patient have a history of depression?
+- Do they have a history of depression or seizures?

 The doctor may also check the patient's:

 The memory assessment will help determine the extent of memory loss.
-This will assist in deciding on the best treatment.
+This will help find the best treatment.

-Blood tests may also reveal the presence of any infection or nutritional deficiencies.
+Blood tests may reveal the presence of any infection or nutritional deficiencies.

-Fortunately, in the majority of cases, amnesia resolves itself without treatment.
-However, if an underlying physical or mental disorder is present, it should be treated (if possible).
+In most cases, amnesia resolves itself without treatment.
+However, if an underlying physical or mental disorder is present, treatment may be necessary.

-Psychotherapy may sometimes be effective for some patients.
+Psychotherapy can help some patients.
 Hypnosis can be an effective way of recalling memories that have been forgotten.

-Amnesia treatment often involves techniques and strategies to help compensate for the memory problem.
-This may involve:
+Treatment often involves techniques and strategies to help compensate for the memory problem.

 - Working with an occupational therapist to acquire new information to replace lost memories, or to use existing memories as a basis for acquiring new information.

-- Learning various strategies for organizing information so that it is easier to store.
+- Learning strategies for organizing information, to make it easier to store.